 Mahalo to these incredible ambassadors for the experience.
 K-boys rule!

-Traditionally, land division in Hawai‘i was guided by natural resources, meaning sections of land were organized by the tree layers of an ahupua‘a: a large traditional socioeconomic, geologic, and climatic subdivision of land that extends from the mountains to the ocean.
-Each level of an ahupua‘a is connected—and it our jobs as dependents on its natural resources that we care for the land, and in turn it nurtures us.
-Interconnectedness in a deep value in Hawaiian culture.
+Traditionally, land division in Hawai‘i was guided by natural resources, meaning sections of land were organized by the three layers of an ahupua‘a: a large traditional socioeconomic, geologic, and climatic subdivision of land that extends from the mountains (ma kua) to the ocean (ma kai).
+Each level of an ahupua‘a is connected—and its our jobs as dependents on its natural resources that we care for the land, and in turn it nurtures us.

 This video wrapped our campaign, and was created by teams of immensely talented, thoughtful and brilliant people both at Edelman and within our beloved HVCB partners.
 Mahalo for the experience.